Ali Shahbazi: Career

+He entered the Officer's Academy in 1968 and reached the rank of Colonel in 1984.

 Shahbazi was appointed by Rafsanjani as the chief of staff of the Iranian Armed Forces Joint Staff on 7 May 1988.
+Shahbazi was promoted to Brigadier General in May 1988 and reached the rank of Major General in February 1991.
 Shahbazi was the first commander-in-chief of the Iranian Army.
 He was succeeded by major general Mohammad Salimi when he resigned from office in May 2000.
-Then he became the head of the Trusted University Council for National Defense and chief military advisor of Ali Khamenei.
+Then he became the head of the Trustees Supreme National Defense University and chief military advisor of Ali Khamenei.